EnviDat/ckanext-passwordless_api/README.md

 **NGINX server example**
-(nginx is the default/recommended server to reverse proxy CKAN) (https://docs.ckan.org/en/latest/maintaining/installing/deployment.html)
+(nginx is the default/recommended server to reverse proxy CKAN) (https://docs.ckan.org/en/latest/maintaining/installing/deployment.html) **AUTH_COOKIE_NAME is set in docker-compose.yml.
+The value must be set to 'envidat', cookie validation fails otherwise.**

 ```nginx
 # Add the cookie-based API token to the request Authorization header